Meet Alysa & Jack from Voyaging Herbivore

 Why do you love to travel?

-The main reason we decided to start traveling is because Jack and I are from different countries (UK and US) and getting long-stay visas in either country is incredibly difficult and expensive.
+The main reason we decided to start traveling is that Jack and I are from different countries (UK and US) and getting long-stay visas in either country is incredibly difficult and expensive.

 We’ve both been fortunate enough to travel a bit before and were so excited to see new places that it just seemed like the perfect solution.